daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 <a
 href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/">Microsoft</a>.

-My research interests lie in the intersection of computer systems and networking with a recent focus on in-network computing.
+My research interests lie in the intersection of systems and networking with a recent focus on in-network computing.
 Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to unleash their full